-OLG recognizes its share of gaming revenue generated by charitable gaming sites operated by Charitable Gaming service providers, in the same period the games are played.
-OLG's share of revenue is determined after the deduction of service providers' fees, primarily comprising a variable fee (calculated as a percentage of gaming revenue).
+OLG recognizes net gaming revenue generated at Charitable Gaming Centres operated by Charitable Gaming service providers, in the same period the games are played.
+Net gaming revenue is determined after the deduction of service providers' fees, primarily comprising a variable fee (calculated as a percentage of gaming revenue).

-OLG recognizes its share of gaming revenue generated by Land-based gaming casino sites operated by Landbased Casino Gaming service providers, in the same period the games are played.
-OLG's share of revenue is determined after the deduction of service providers' fees, primarily comprising a fixed fee, a variable fee (calculated as a percentage of gaming revenue) and an amount for the permitted capital expenditures, as defined.
-During the periods in which the Land-based Gaming sites were temporarily closed in each of fiscal 2020-21 and 2021-22, nil gaming revenue was recognized.
-However, during the closures, the Corporation continued to pay the fixed fee and permitted capital payments as required by the respective COSAs (Note 2.a) which were expensed on a pro-rata basis based on the number of days closed within commissions and fees whereas the portion related to days open was reflected in OLG's share of revenue in the consolidated statements of comprehensive income (Note 19.b).
-The nature of the service providers' fees paid during the temporary closures represented fees in exchange for services received and did not relate to gaming revenue.
+OLG recognizes net gaming revenue generated at Land-based Casino Gaming sites operated by Land-based Casino Gaming service providers, in the same period the games are played.
+Net gaming revenue is determined after the deduction of service providers' fees, primarily comprising a fixed fee, a variable fee (calculated as a percentage of gaming revenue) and an amount for the permitted capital expenditures, as defined.
+During the periods in which the Land-based Casino Gaming sites were temporarily closed in fiscal 2021-22, nil gaming revenue was recognized.